TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 24/Luke 24.33.md

 ---

-And they rose up that very hour, and returned to Jerusalem, and found the eleven gathered together, and them that were with them,
+They rose up that very hour, returned to Jerusalem, and found the eleven gathered together, and those who were with them,